Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Examples Showcasing Our Approach

 We can enumerate the tuples in the query result with $\bigO{N^{1-\eps}}$ delay: Since there are at most $N^{1-\eps}$ heavy $B$-values in $V_B(B)$, each with its own list of $A$-values in $R$, we need $\bigO{N^{1-\eps}}$ delay to enumerate the distinct $A$-values paired with the heavy $B$-values.
 In addition, we can enumerate from the view $V_B(A)$ created for the light $B$-values with constant delay.
 To obtain the multiplicity of each output tuple, we sum up the positive multiplicities of the duplicates of the tuple across the $\bigO{N^{1-\eps}}$ buckets.

 A single-tuple update to $R$ triggers constant-time updates to all views.
 A single-tuple update to $S$ triggers constant-time updates to the indicators and $V_B(B)$.
 In the light case, the update to $V_B(A)$ is given by $\delta V_B(A) = R^B(A,b), \delta S^B(b)$, which requires $\bigO{N^\eps}$ time since $b$ is light in $R^B$.
-We may need to rebalance the partitions, which gives an amortized update time of $\bigO{N^\eps}$. \nop{To conclude, in the static case we need $\bigO{N}$ preprocessing time and $\bigO{1}$ delay, while in the dynamic case we need $\bigO{N}$ preprocessing time, $\bigO{N^{1-\eps}}$ delay, and $\bigO{N^\eps}$ amortized update time.} \end{example}
+We may need to rebalance the partitions, which gives an amortized update time of $\bigO{N^\eps}$.